gihanwijesinghe/MineSweeper/README.md

    - Also contains IInputValidator interface to validate inputs and fetch required output
 3. Game logic
    - Contains "MineSquare" and "MineField" models
+   - Here list of Squares is used to create the MineField instead of 2D array.
    - Contains "GameGenerator" which controls the request pipeline of the game (making decisions and arrangement)
    - Contains "MineFieldGenerator" which do the changes in the minefield according to user inputs

 Apart from main interactions there are few implementations (such as helpers, constants, errors) used to integrate project functionality